Ne-oL/geoz/README.md

 map4 = geoz.voronoi_regions_plot(latlong, 'x', 'y', 'label', show_points=True, ax= stateplot, mask=stategeo)                    # This Function will return a map drawn using the new method based on Voronoi diagram "voronoi_regions_plot"
 ```
 <img src="./miscellaneous/images/voronoi_regions_plot.png" alt="CH" width="500px">
-For further details, the user can refer to the [Voronoi_regions_plot.ipynb](https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Voronoi_regions_plot.ipynb)
+For further details, the user can refer to the <a href="https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Voronoi_regions_plot.ipynb">Voronoi_regions_plot.ipynb</a>, <a href="https://github.com/Ne-oL/geoz/blob/main/miscellaneous/Notebooks/Voronoi_regions_plot_Minimum.ipynb">Voronoi_regions_plot_Minimum.ipynb</a> Notebooks. <br><br>

-For further infromation or the function's other parameters, please check the accompanying Jupyter Notebooks (still being prepared) as well as functions DocStrings as they contain more details and information.
+For further infromation or the function's other parameters, please check the accompanying Jupyter Notebooks as well as functions DocStrings as they contain more details and information.

 ## License information